-- Attend master classes taught by the Professional Company
+Participate in master classes offered by the Professional Company.

 The Second-Year Apprentice

-Upon completion of the first-year, an Apprentice may be invited back for a second session.
-Second-Year Apprentices enjoy all of the performing and learning opportunities but also assume a role of leadership in the Company.
-They serve as Big Brothers/Sisters to the First-Year Company and help shape the experience.
-A Second-Year Apprentice receives a weekly stipend and is provided with room and board.
+Each year up to four apprentices are invited back for a second season.
+Second-year Apprentices enjoy all the performing and learning opportunities available in the first year but also assume a leadership role in the Apprentice Company.
+They work closely with the Apprentice Director in shaping the summer experience.
+Second-year Apprentices receive a weekly stipend of $150 and are provided with room and board.

 Certain promising Second Year Apprentices are offered the opportunity to join the professional company.
 In the last few years, several recent second year students have been offered roles with the professional company after completing their apprenticeship.
 Currently we have several former apprentices staring in Broadway productions.
 These Company members perform main-stage roles as well as contribute to artistic outreach programs of Flat Rock Playhouse.
 Company members are paid a salary and provided room and board.